alextreppass/ytpld/README.md

 ### Implementation Details

 This uses web scraping instead of doing it properly with the YouTube API.
-This means it might stop working very quickly, and is unashamedly against the YouTube T&Cs.
+This means it might stop working very quickly (but has worked great since early 2015, and is still going strong in 2016!).
+It's also unashamedly against the YouTube T&Cs.

 If you're looking for something more robust, build out the playlist retrieval with [IonicaBizau/youtube-api](https://github.com/IonicaBizau/youtube-api).